 Scaling back costs and focusing on solid, albeit slow, growth not only incurs less risk, but it also allows companies to adapt to changing situations as they appear.
-Instead of taking a guess on how things will turn out and blazing ahead, smart companies may decide to take their growth little by little.
+Instead of guessing on how things will turn out and blazing ahead, the smarter decision may be to take the company’s growth little by little.

 “The unpredictability of startup life can make the use of profits to shore up cash flow a smart decision,” shared Matt Jonns, founder of ucreate, a startup support service.
 “Keeping money aside for a rainy day is often just as important as reinvesting and could be the difference between survival and extinction when times are at their hardest.”

 In times of crisis, playing the long game is often a wise decision.